spuder/USB-Timer/README.md

 ### Config[ESPHome]

+#### Home Assistant

+Setting up with HomeAssistant is easy, just install the esphome extension, then click 'add device'.

 See [./Firmware/esphome](./Firmware/esphome/) directory for example configurations

 Most of the configuration is abstracted away so you don't need to worry about it.

-Just add an 'include' into your esphome config that references this git repo and esphome should set everything up automatically.
+Just add an 'include' into your esphome config that references this git repo and esphome should set everything up automatically including your timezone.

 ```yaml
 dashboard_import:
   package_import_url: github://spuder/usb-timer/esphome/common.yaml@main
 ```

-If you aren't using home assistant and want to manually compile and upload, a makefile is provided
+Copy the api key from the HA gui and then go to 'Settings' -> 'Integrations' and you should see a new device named usb-timer1 (or whatever you named it).
+Paste in your api key and everything should work.

+---

+#### ESPHome Stand Alone (non home assistant)

+A `Makefile` is provided that will generate `firmware.bin` file which you can manually upload to your USB-Timer.

+Make sure you have `esphome` installed.
+OSX Users with homebrew can run `brew install esphome`.

 ```bash
 make clean